THERE ARE MANY PROGRAMS ACROSS CANADA designed specifically to introduce Indigenous Canadians to career opportunities through apprenticeship.

 – Jobriath Berbour, Ironworker, Haida Cree, MB

-The Industry Training Authority (ITA) sponsors a number of training programs through the Aboriginal People in Trades Training (AITT) initiative.
-These programs can include education, training, counselling, support and even financial services.
+The Industry Training Authority (ITA) sponsors a number of training programs that can include education, training, counselling, support and even financial services.
 Check out the ITA website to learn about the various programs and to see if you’re eligible.
-They have already helped more than 2,300 people to pursue their dreams.
-Check out the video below to learn more from Devin Cassidy, a heavy equipment operator, who went through the program.

 The Trade Winds to Success program offers pre-apprenticeship training programs in a number of trades.
 Check out the Trade Winds to Success Training Society’s website for more information.

 The Saskatchewan Indian Institute of Technologies (SIIT) helps First Nations people to more easily enter into a skilled trade apprenticeship and helps graduates to find jobs.
 Check out the SIIT website to learn more about the construction trades programs available to you and to find your nearest career centre.
 They also have a Women in Trades program.

 The Government of Manitoba offers an Indigenous Apprenticeship Training program that provides community-based training in First Nations and Métis communities.
 Visit Apprenticeship Manitoba for more information.

 The Hydro Northern Training Initiative (HNTI) helps northern Indigenous residents find construction work at the Wuskwatim and Keeyask generating stations.
 Find out more about hydroelectric construction jobs and related training.